-- Fixed Component like basic salary,
+- (a) Fixed Component like basic salary,

-- Allowances & Perquisites and (b)
+- (b) Allowances & Perquisites and

-- Variable Component like Commission, depending on the profit of the Company in that particular financial year, which put together with the salary and perquisites shall be subject to overall ceiling laid down in Sec.
+- (c) Variable Component like Commission, depending on the profit of the Company in that particular financial year, which put together with the salary and perquisites shall be subject to overall ceiling laid down in Sec.
 197 of the Companies Act, 2013.